chartjs/Chart.js/docs/01-Line-Chart.md

 	//Boolean - Whether to show a dot for each point pointDot : true,

+	//Boolean - Whether to show each dot as a square pointSquare : false,

 	//Number - Radius of each point dot in pixels pointDotRadius : 4,